Will Overtime Pay Disappear Soon?

 Unpaid Wages, Exemptions & Employee Misclassifications

 Any work performed over 40 hours in a week should be paid at time and a half (or one and one-half times the employee’s regular rate of pay), For many, that is your right, by law.
 If you have been unjustly denied overtime pay, we can help.
 Florida overtime attorney Robert S. Norell stands up for the rights of workers and helps them get the compensation they are entitled to by law.
-Contact us today for a free consultation.
+Contact us today for a free case evaluation.